LunCoSim/lunco-sim/docs/LunCo Docs/LunCo Gitcoin Beta Update.md

 ## FAQ

+### Main
 Q: Should Humanity become multiplanetary species?
 A: YES!

+### Technology

+Q: Why Godot 4?
+A: It's the only decent AAA opensource game engine

+Q: How LunCo helps engineers?
+A: With UX focused on saving time, integrated databases, wide range of modules (CAD, CAE, ML, etc), instant results sharing

+Q: Why it's web3?
+A: LunCo is designed with the web3 ideas, as one of the main goal is to connect engineers together in a decentralized maner, and server as a web3 native toolkit for complex mission management.

+Q: How can I use it?
+A: All the code is under MIT licence.
+You can do what you want, even sell LunCo!
+Just leave the creds, please.

+Q: What standards you plan to support?
+A: OMG, NASA, ESA, MOSA, etc

+Q: Explain for space engineer?
+A: All-in-one extandable modular tool with submodules for: requirements managements, MBSE, CE (concurrent engineering), project management (Kanban, Virtual whiteboard, diagrams, etc) build on decentralized technologies

+### Donations

 Q: Why should I donate?
 A: You can help to settle the Moon

 Q: How to donate?
-A: Follow Gitcoi
+A: Check Gitcoin Grantee portal for latest news

 Q: Why I need [Gitcoin Passport](https://passport.gitcoin.co/)?
 A: To prove that you are human to prevent bots attack on the system

-Q: What will happen if I donate with insufficient Gitcoin Passport score?
+Q: What if my Gitcoin Passport score is insufficient?
-A: It won't help LunCo to raise money from matching pool, as it won't be matched
+A: The donation won't help LunCo to raise money from matching pool, as it won't be matched

 Q: How to donate from mobile?
 A: Use build in [Metamask Mobile Browser](https://support.metamask.io/hc/en-us/articles/6356387482523-How-to-use-the-MetaMask-Mobile-Browser)

 Q: What crypto I can use?
 A: Mainnet only, ETH, DAI, probably others.
 It's desided by Gitcoin